Brian Austin Green Shares Cryptic Message After Wife Megan Fox Is Seen With Machine Gun Kelly

-Brian Austin Green took to his Instagram page on Saturday night to pen a cryptic message that seemed to allude that his wife Megan Fox is getting restless in their marriage.
+Brian Austin Green took to his Instagram page on Saturday night to pen a cryptic message that seemed to suggest that his wife Megan Fox is getting restless in their marriage.

 According to E!
 News, rumors that Green and Fox might be headed toward a divorce first sparked in April when the former Beverly Hills 90210 actor was spotted without his wedding band.
 Not only that, but the married couple has not been photographed together in a while.
-Recent photographs of Fox and rapper Machine Gun Kelly hanging out together have seemingly added fuel to the fire.
+Recent pictures of Fox and rapper Machine Gun Kelly hanging out together have seemingly added fuel to the fire.

-In his Instagram post, Green wrote about butterflies beginning to “feel smothered” after sticking with one flower for a long time.
-Eventually, he noted, they will seek to explore the rest of the world in search of new experiences.
+In his Instagram post, Green wrote about butterflies “feeling smothered” after sticking with one flower for a long time.
+Eventually, he noted, they will want to explore the rest of the world in search of new experiences.
 He shared the caption alongside a photograph of a butterfly perched on a purple flower.

 Many fans deduced that the 46-year-old actor was alluding to his wife with his metaphor since she has a tattoo of a butterfly quote that reads, “We will all laugh at gilded butterflies.”